Azure-Samples/LUIS-DevOps-Template/docs/4-pipeline.md

 #### Install Bot Framework CLI

 Next we install node.js (necessary for running the Bot Framework CLI) and the BF CLI.
-Before we will be able to run any botframework-cli commands in CI we need to disable telemetry using the workaround shown ([GitHub issue](https://github.com/microsoft/botframework-cli/issues/370)):
+Before we will be able to run any botframework-cli commands in CI we need to disable telemetry using the workaround shown in this [GitHub issue](https://github.com/microsoft/botframework-cli/issues/370):

   ```yml
     - uses: actions/setup-node@v1